open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 This proposal has a few drawbacks:

-- The semantic conventions will no longer be easily referencable form the specification.
+- The semantic conventions will no longer be easily referenceable form the specification.
   - This is actually a benefit.
 We can ensure isolation of convention from specification and require the Specification to use firm language for attributes it requires, like `service.name`.